 - Candidate development

-Candidates must complete a minimum of 36 semester credit hours of graduate work for this degree.
+Candidates must complete a minimum of 36 credit hours of graduate work for this degree.

 This is an online-only program for the convenience of our students.

-Graduates may find employment in a variety of settings, from community colleges to research universities, and they will be prepared to matriculate in a doctoral-level program.
+Graduates may find employment in a variety of settings, from community colleges to research universities, and they will be prepared to matriculate into a doctoral-level program.

-Our Student Development and Leadership in Higher Education program was ranked one of the “25 Best Online Master in Higher Education Degree Programs” in the U.S. by TheBestSchools.org, an educational resource website.
-The selection was based on academic excellence, course offerings, faculty strengths, and reputation, including reputation for online degree programs.”
+Our M.Ed. in student development and leadership in higher education program was ranked one of the “25 Best Online Master in Higher Education Degree Programs” in the U.S. by TheBestSchools.org, an educational resource website.
+The selection was based on academic excellence, course offerings, faculty strengths, and reputation, including reputation for online degree programs.

 - All college and university transcripts

 Note: The GRE is NOT required for admission.